Diagnostics

 Log settings

 The switch records events in two locations: Flash and RAM.
-The information stored in the system's RAM log is lost after the switch is restarted or powered off, while the information stored in the system's Flash is kept even if the switch is restarted or powered off.
+The information stored in the system's RAM log is lost after the switch is restarted or powered off, while the information stored in the system's Flash remains even if the switch is restarted or powered off.
 When the log reaches capacity, the switch deletes the oldest entries and replaces them with newer entries.

 Warning